gotokatsuya/RSSTS/README.md

 # RSSTS
-RSSTS = Report ScreenShot To Slack
+RSSTS = Report Screenshot To Slack

 You can report a screenshot of your application to slack channels that you like.